Fashion Through the Decades: From Flappers to Athleisure

 During the 1960s, hemlines continued to rise, with Mary Quant’s Bazaar boutique in London leading the way with miniskirts.
 “If I didn’t make them short enough, the Chelsea girls, who had wonderful legs, would get out the scissors and shorten the skirts themselves,” Quant explained to the New York Times

 Although some critics opposed the trend at the time, it eventually gained wider acceptance, and their objections faded away.
-Furthermore, advancements in fabric technology played a role in the popularity of white and silver during the era.
+Furthermore, advancements in fabric technology led to the popularity of white and silver during the era.

 Historian Valérie Guillaume explains that a new type of bleach introduced in the late 1960s enabled André Courrèges to create his signature optic white color.